Rosinha

 Rosa Maria, known by her stage name, Rosinha, is a Portuguese Pimba singer, songwriter and accordion player.

 Biography

-Rosa was born in 1971 in Montijo, Portugal and grew up in the parish of Santo Isidro de Pegões.
+Rosa was born in 1971 in Montijo, Portugal and grew up in the parish of Santo Isidro de Pegões, in the exclave of the municipality of Montijo.
 Her family moved to Montijo when she was 10; it was also at this time when she started playing the accordion.
 A few years later Rosa started studying at Instituto de Música Vitorino Matono, in Lisbon.
 She gave her first concerts at 17, as an accordionist.
 In 2007, producer Páquito Rebelo invited her to record an album.
 It was at that time that the singer adopted the stage name "Rosinha".
 Her first concert as Rosinha was in Évora.

 Personal life

 Rosa has photosensitivity, requiring her to wear sunglasses.